-School mental health (SMH) services providers.
+School mental health services providers.
 A series of three in-person meetings were held with SMH providers.
-During the first meeting, a research team member provided an overview of MAP delivery at the SMH provider's school, and reviewed the MAP Meeting One and Two protocols.
+During the first meeting, a research team member provided an overview of MAP delivery at the SMH provider's school, and reviewed the MAP Meetings 1 and 2 protocols.
 To illustrate how a MAP Meeting was delivered, the SMH provider was introduced to a de-identified case example of a student who participated in MAP at a different school.
-They received de-identified audio files from MAP Meetings One and Two, the student's individualized score report, and completed action plans from the MAP Meetings.
-During the second meeting, the SMH providers answered open-ended questions about the acceptability of MAP Meeting One, including impressions of the Meeting One protocol and accompanying intervention materials, and desired level of training if they were to implement MAP.
-During the third meeting, the research team member collected SMH providers' reactions to MAP Meeting Two and asked the provider to complete a 26-item acceptability measure.
-The items included statements such as: I would be willing to use the MAP intervention in my school; AP/IB students at my school would benefit from MAP meetings; and The MAP intervention protocol was easy to understand.
-The full acceptability measure available by request.
-SMH providers rated each item on a 5-point scale, which ranged from 1 (Strongly Disagree) to 5 (Strongly Agree).
+They received de-identified audio files from MAP Meetings 1 and 2, the student's individualized score report, and completed action plans from the MAP Meetings.
+During the second meeting, the SMH providers answered open-ended questions about the acceptability of MAP Meeting 1, including impressions of the Meeting 1 protocol and accompanying intervention materials, and desired level of training if they were to implement MAP.
+During the third meeting, the research team member collected SMH providers' reactions to MAP Meeting 2 and asked the provider to complete a 26-item acceptability measure.
+The items included statements such as I would be willing to use the MAP intervention in my school; AP/IB students at my school would benefit from MAP meetings; and The MAP intervention protocol was easy to understand.
+The full acceptability measure is available from the authors by request.
+SMH providers rated each item on a 5-point Likerttype scale, which ranged from 1 = strongly disagree to 5 = strongly agree.
 Five items were reverse coded such that when research team members created composite scores for each domain, higher scores reflected more positive perceptions of the MAP intervention.
-All feedback meetings were audio recorded and reviewed by two research assistants to assess participants' general impressions and recommendations for training procedures.
-After feedback meeting two and three, SMH providers received a \$25 gift card for participation in data collection.
+All feedback meetings were audio-recorded and reviewed by two research assistants to assess participants' general impressions and recommendations for training procedures.
+After feedback meetings two and three, SMH providers received a \$25 gift card for participation in data collection.